Mycrosys/portfolio-project-5-peppermint/README.md

         4. Expandability: React is highly modular and can be easily expanded.
 If there is any need for more Features in the Future, they can be implemented without affecting the other components of the application.
 This also creates a situation where Teams working on the Frontend can be split further, each working on different components.

     -   #### Scope Plane
-        1. The Site covers Authentication and CRUD around the Events as well as flagging an event for attendance.
+        1. The Site covers Authentication and CRUD around the Issues.
-        2. Actions done by the User like logging in or out will trigger Feedback Messages.
-        3. The same is true for creating, deleting, modifying, and joining/leaving an Event.
+        2. Being logged in immediately is visible with the Username and a Profile Picture being displayed in the NavBar.
-        4. The Page 'My Events' is there to keep track of Events created by the User and Events he has joined so far as well as having easy access to deleting or modifying them.
+        3. The Page 'My Issues' is there to keep track of Issues created by the User as well as have easy access to deleting or modifying them.
-        5. 'Browse Event' is there to show created Events and filter them by category, if they are online/offline, and/or if the Title, Summary, or Location contains a certain text the User defines.
+        4. The Page 'Followed' is there to keep track of Issues being followed by the User.
+        5. The Searchbar is there to easily filter Issues on the Home, My Issues, and Followed Pages.
+        6. Recently Updated Issues are shown in a Sidebar to easily access hot Issues.

     -   #### Structure Plane
         1. The Structure of the Site is simple and mostly linear.
 Progressing is mostly done with just the click of a Button unless form Inputs are required.
-The site visitor can always click on the navbar Elements to quickly find or create events.
-Only when watching event details or modifying an event, an additional step is needed.
+The site visitor can always click on the navbar Elements to quickly find or create Issues when logged in.
         2. There is a clear indication on the Navbar when you are on one of it mentioned Pages.
-The only exceptions are 'detail' and 'modify' event pages because these require a specific event ID.
+The only exceptions are 'detail' and 'edit' Issue/Profile pages because these require a specific ID.
 However, these are straightforward and the site visitor can return to the normal navigation simply by clicking on one of the navbar elements.

     -   #### Skeleton Plane
         1. The [Wireframes](#wireframes) can be found further down in this Document.
-        2. The Home Page is presented with a carousel, alternating images, and some basic information that gets the visitor interested.
-Further down more images with more pieces of information are implemented, finishing with a small list of upcoming events and a signup Button (only visible if the Site visitor is not already logged in).
-The Home Page is also the only site that contains images, while the other sites focus on Information display only.
+        2. The Home Page is presented with a list of Issues, sorted by creation date.
-        3. Events are implemented as Cards throughout the whole page, being introduced on the Home Page and then followed up in My Events and Browse.
+        3. Issues are implemented as Cards throughout the whole page, being introduced on the Home Page and then followed up in My Issues and Followed.
-        4. Forms are used for creating and modifying events as well as Filtering them in the Browse section on the Page.
-Crispy forms are used to make them fit with the Design of the Site.
+        4. Forms are used for creating and modifying Issues, Login and Register, as well as editing the User Profile.
         5. On mobile devices, the amount of content displayed next to each other changes to give users the chance to use the page with 100% functionality on these devices as well.
 The content is then ordered in a way he would normally consume the content on a Desktop Browser as well, to not cause confusion and keep it well structured.
 This is achieved by using Bootstrap 5.

     -   #### Surface Plane
-        1. Fontawesome was used for the navbar, footer links, and event cards to display if you are the creator of that event or have joined it.
+        1. Fontawesome was used for the navbar and Dropdownmenues Anchor (Pen Symbol).
 Comparable Icons are used on other sites so this should feel familiar to the visitor.
         2. Further details like Font/Color choice, etc. can be found in the next separate Section: [Design](#design).

 <br>